manya13gureja/crochetprogram/README.md

 *install.packages("tidyverse")*

 # Save the visuals
 Like the pattern formed?
-These lines helps you save the output
+These lines in the code helps you save the output

 ggsave("choose_a_name.png", height = 5, width = 5, units = "in", dpi = 800)

-ggsave("choose_a_name.png", height = 5, width = 5, units = "in", dpi = 800
+ggsave("choose_a_name.png", height = 5, width = 5, units = "in", dpi = 800)